-“You’re not easy to serve” the director of care management said.
+“You’re not easy to serve,” the director of care management said.
 “What?
 What does that even mean?”
 I asked the director at the agency, one of the big five mental health agencies in the county.

 “You’re different.
 You’re high functioning“.
 She said.

 There it is, I was written off.
 I am a consumer of mental health services (a service recipient) and I was doing well in my life.
-Thinking back, its been a long, long road.
+Thinking back, it been a long, long road.
 I’ve experienced mood disorder, depression, and anxiety since I was a teenager.
 I’ve had half a dozen experiences attempting suicide.
-Since then, I’ve graduated to full bloom psychosis, schizophrenia, and hospitalization after hospitalization, state, local and everything in between.
+Since then, I’ve graduated to full bloom psychosis, schizophrenia, and hospitalization after hospitalization, state, local, and everything in between.
 I’ve experienced recovery in my terms, more education, licensure, and practice within the same system that treated me throughout my years in the system.

-This is a system so many activists in mental health have changed through their years of advocacy, hard work, blood and tears.
+This is a system so many activists in mental health have changed through their years of advocacy, hard work, blood, and tears.
 Their lives were at risk, and the fruits have been born.
 The story of my mental health disorder, and the tenure of my recovery, weren’t depicted in the film One Flew over the Cuckoo’s Nest.

 When I was first diagnosed as a teenager, I wrote a little synopsis of my life, and re-named Randal McMurphy, seeing myself as some character similar to Kubrick’s depiction of the mental health system in the Cuckoos nest movie.
 But I was young, naive, a teenager.
 I had no idea so many people worked so hard so that wasn’t my experience in the system.
 My uncle, my aunt, their reality was different.
-They were in wards so deplorable Heraldo would have loved to do an expose.
+They were inwards so deplorable Heraldo would have loved to do an expose.
 My ward in the state hospital.
 Well, let me tell you something.